altocodenl/tagaway/readme.md

 - Import/upload:
    - Refactor for upload & import
-      - Method to retrieve imports & uploads; ongoing/done, n (0 for all)
+      - Server
          - Add & document endpoint for upload metadata.
 Validate that id exists and belongs to relevant.
          - Remove unsupported formats endpoint.
          - Refactor upload endpoint with new logs and with tag of repeated.
-      - Refactor account endpoint to aggregate data for uploads and imports, adding also the status flag (inferred statuses: `ongoing` or `stalled`)
+         - Refactor account endpoint to aggregate data for uploads and imports and document.
-      - Server tests for upload
+         - Tests for upload
             - If repeated picture with a different tag, use that tag on upload.
             - start, cancel, end, etc.
+            - retrieve uploads
+      - Client
-      - Refactor imports in client
+         - Refactor imports
             - Use new data format.
             - Add option to cancel import if it yields an error besides "try again".
             - Note when a listing or upload has been cancelled with a snackbar.
-      - Refactor uploads in client:
+         - Refactor uploads
+            - start is id; done is ok
             - Block too large files in client.
             - Use metadata events (start, cancel, end).

    - Refactor docs & code with unified terminology for pic/vid: mfile?
+Also UI word?

    - [check bug fixed] When uploading, current upload is not duplicated also in recent uploads.
    - [check bug fixed] When uploading a new batch while one is going on, it doesn't show up in ongoing uploads!